Krishna-721/MultiPortal-Scraping-System/README.md

-# Job Scraper System

-A production-hardened web scraping system for aggregating job listings from 8 major venture capital and startup job portals.

 ## Overview

 This scraper collects job postings from multiple sources, enriches them with additional details, applies relevance filtering, and outputs normalized data to CSV format.